COVID-19 WILL CHANGE THE CINEMA LANDSCAPE… FOREVER

 The rise of digital technology in the delivery of movie entertainment, and the threat of the movie theatre system losing its status as the primary release point for motion pictures began back in 2007, when Netflix first launched its streaming option.
 Disney+, Peacock TV, Paramount+ and the entire host of new streaming services now available weren’t birthed by the pandemic (even though several may have been launched during it).
 Streaming entertainment options merely established their foothold during this time when consumers were required to modify their entertainment consumption habits while living in quarantine.
 And now, streaming has become more definitively adopted because, well, we did what we do best, we adapted.

-But where might this leave the old brick and mortar establishments, the movie palaces we once lined up in front of, eager to be the first to glimpse the next big motion picture (or so we will explain our grand- children)?
+But where might this leave the old brick and mortar establishments, the movie palaces we once lined up in front of, eager to be the first to glimpse the next big motion picture (or so we will someday explain to our grand children)?

 Even if the likes of theatre monarchs such as AMC and Regal Cinemas fold, there will surely be proprietors who will assume their assets at 10 cents on the dollar, and future cinema will rebrand and rebuild.
 The old brick and mortar establishments aren’t going to vanish no matter what doomsday rhetoric you may read in the media.

-Regardless of who is in charge, they will be shepherding in the next big movement.
+But regardless of who is in charge, the next phase of theatre owners will be shepherding in the next big technological movement.
 This progress will be designed to enhance the cinema going experience in order to seduce theatre goers away from the temptation of simply crashing on the sofa with a remote in hand.
-Adaptation will become vital for theatres if they are to continue playing a pivotal role in the distribution of film entertainment.
+Technological adaptation will become vital for theatres if they are to continue playing a pivotal role in the distribution of film entertainment.

 Photo by MIKE McGREGOR